Prohibition in the United States: Christian views

 Prohibition in the early to mid-20th century was mostly fueled by the Protestant denominations in the Southern United States, a region dominated by socially conservative evangelical Protestantism with a very high Christian church attendance.
-Generally, Evangelical Protestant denominations encouraged prohibition, while the Mainline Protestant denominations disapproved of its introduction.
-However, there were exceptions to this, such as the Lutheran Church–Missouri Synod (German Confessional Lutherans), which is typically considered to be in scope of evangelical Protestantism.
-Pietistic churches in the United States (especially Baptist churches, Methodists, Presbyterians, Congregationalists and others in the evangelical tradition) sought to end drinking and the saloon culture during the Third Party System.
-Liturgical ("high") churches (Roman Catholic, Episcopal, German Lutheran and others in the mainline tradition) opposed prohibition laws because they did not want the government to reduce the definition of morality to a narrow standard or to criminalize the common liturgical practice of using wine.
+Generally, evangelical Protestant denominations encouraged prohibition, while the Mainline Protestant denominations disapproved of its introduction.
+There were exceptions to this, such as the Lutheran Church–Missouri Synod (German Confessional Lutherans), which is typically considered to be in scope of evangelical Protestantism.

+Pietistic churches in the United States, especially Baptist churches, Methodists, Presbyterians, Congregationalists and others in the evangelical tradition, sought to end drinking and the saloon culture during the Third Party System.
+Liturgical ("high") churches, Catholic, Episcopal, German Lutheran and others in the mainline tradition, opposed prohibition laws because they did not want the government to reduce the definition of morality to a narrow standard or to criminalize the common liturgical practice of using wine.

-Revivalism during the Second Great Awakening and the Third Great Awakening in the mid-to-late 19th century set the stage for the bond between pietistic Protestantism and prohibition in the United States: "The greater prevalence of revival religion within a population, the greater support for the Prohibition parties within that population."
+Revivalism during the Second Great Awakening and the Third Great Awakening in the mid-to-late 19th century set the stage for the bond between Pietistic Protestantism and prohibition in the United States: "The greater prevalence of revival religion within a population, the greater support for the Prohibition parties within that population."
 Historian Nancy Koester argued that Prohibition was a "victory for progressives and social gospel activists battling poverty".
 Prohibition also united progressives and revivalists.

 The temperance movement had popularized the belief that alcohol was the major cause of most personal and social problems and prohibition was seen as the solution to the nation's poverty, crime, violence, and other ills.

 Upon ratification of the amendment, the evangelist Billy Sunday said that "The slums will soon be only a memory.
 We will turn our prisons into factories and our jails into storehouses and corncribs."
-Since alcohol was to be banned and since it was seen as the cause of most, if not all, crimes, some communities sold their jails.
+This reportedly did happen on a very limited scale: In the years after Iowa became a dry state in 1916, one Iowa town, Buck Grove, turned its jail into a toolhouse, while another sold its jail to a farmer.